Fiserv/tenants-doc/privacy-notice.md

 * Carrying out our obligations, and exercising our rights, under our agreement with you or your company
 * Communicating with you regarding your account with us, if you have one, including by sending you service-related emails or messages (e.g., messages regarding account verification, changes or updates to the functionality of our products or services, technical and security notices and alerts, and support and administrative messages)
 * Personalizing the manner in which we provide our products and services
-* Checking for fraud or money laundering and/or managing either our or Developers’ risk
+* Checking for fraud or money laundering and/or managing either our or Developers' risk
 * Administering and protecting our business
 * Providing support and maintenance for our products and services, including responding to your service-related requests, questions, and feedback